 Guide to Creditors Voluntary Liquidations

 Our London office team has put together this easy to use infographic that takes you through the processes that are involved in creditors voluntary liquidations – or insolvent liquidations, as they are sometimes called.
 We have been appointed as the liquidator on hundreds of CVLs since we started as Licensed Insolvency Practitioners in 1997.
-In 2018 we placed 31st in the country in the Insolytics League Table of Insolvency Practitioners for 2018.
-In 2018 our team was appointed to act on 140 company insolvencies.
+Recently, we placed 31st in the country in the Insolytics League Table of Insolvency Practitioners.

-If you’re business is in financial difficulties and it looks like a creditors voluntary liquidation is the only realistic option, please contact us or call us on 0208 088 0633 for a FREE initial discussion.
+If you’re business is in financial difficulties and it looks like a creditors voluntary liquidation is the only realistic option, please contact us or call us on any of the numbers below for a FREE initial discussion.